Cleaning & Care OF Paintings

 The back of the canvas is frequently overlooked.
 You never know what you might find on the back!
 In addition to provenance labels, artist signatures, evidence of old repair, I have found old hanging hardware, nails, stretcher keys, and even a pencil caught between the bottom stretcher bar and the back of the canvas!

 The textured back of the canvas support is the prime place for the accumulation of dust.
 The horizontal surfaces of the stretcher bars on the back also tend to gather dust.
-Cleaning of the back of the canvas may take more time than the front of the painting.
+Cleaning the back of the canvas may take more time than the front of the painting.
 You can continue to use the same brush that was used for the front of the painting.
 When cleaning the back, be sure to place the canvas at a slight angle (rather than vertical or upright) so that the dust falls to the tabletop, and not further down where it could be caught between the bottom stretcher bar and the canvas.

 When dusting, avoid applying pressure to the canvas as that could lead to insecurity or damage to the paint layer on the front.

-When paintings are cleaned by a conservator, a protective backing board is secured to the back to provide protection from handling and to protect from accumulation of dust and debris on the back.
+When paintings are cleaned by a conservator, a protective backing board is secured to the back to provide protection from handling and to protect from the accumulation of dust and debris on the back.

 If you find old patches that are failing, tears, items stuck between the canvas and the bottom stretcher bar, you should contact a painting conservator to address these issues.